jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/IoT-Protocol-Adaptor-Level-Agreements-SLA.md

 Customers may apply for compensation after the fifth (5th) working day of each month for the service failed to meet the availability commitment for a two-month period.
 The compensation application must be made within two (2) months at the end of the relevant month in which the IoT Hub Protocol Adaptor Service fails to meet the availability commitment.
 Compensation application exceeding the time limit for application will be deemed as the customer’s waiver to such request.

-#### 4 Miscellaneous
+### 4 Miscellaneous

-JD Cloud has the right to from time to time make adjustments to partial service indicators of the Service Level Agreement according to changes and promptly release announcements on JD Cloud official website [www.jcloud.com](https://www.jcloud.com) or send emails or written notices to notify users of the modified contents.
+JD Cloud & AI has the right to from time to time make adjustments to partial service indicators of the Service Level Agreement according to changes and promptly release announcements on JD Cloud & AI official website [www.jcloud.com](https://www.jcloud.com) or send emails or written notices to notify users of the modified contents.